joshbegley/nyt-latest/README.md

 **Holger Rune injured in bizarre two minutes vs. Ugo Humbert at Nordic Open after ball kid interruption**\
-`The 22-year-old Dane hobbled off the court immediately after a ball kid's interruption had cost Humbert a crucial point.`\
+`The 22-year-old Dane hobbled off the court immediately after a ball kid's movement had cost Humbert a crucial point.`\
 https://nytimes.com/athletic/6728537/2025/10/18/holger-rune-injured-ugo-humbert-nordic-open-ballkid/

-**Apathy proved worse than anger for Postecoglou - how have Forest got here so quickly?**\
+**Apathy proved worse than anger for Postecoglou – how have Forest got here so quickly?**\
 `Nottingham Forest have now removed two managers before the middle of October - the positivity of last season is a dim and distant memory `\
 https://nytimes.com/athletic/6728522/2025/10/18/nottingham-forest-ange-postecoglou-sacked/